-Maria Quintero handles complex insurance disputes involving a broad range of insurance coverages including property, cyber, environmental, employment, commercial general and professional liability.
-Ms. Quintero devotes her practice to assisting clients with all facets of insurance law including negotiation, litigation, coverage opinions, policy drafting and extra-contractual disputes.
-Ms. Quintero also provides counsel on insurance agent and broker claims, and has successfully handled a seven-year complex litigation case against a large broker client.
+Maria Quintero handles complex insurance disputes involving a broad range of insurance coverage lines including property, cyber, environmental, employment, commercial general and professional liability.
+She devotes her practice to assisting clients with all facets of insurance law including negotiation, litigation, coverage opinions, policy drafting and extra-contractual disputes.
+Maria currently serves as the Insurance Liaison to the Association of Defense Counsel for Northern California and Nevada and is the National Co-Chair for the Extra-Contractual Committee with the Claims and Litigation Management Alliance.
 She is also a contributing author to Insurance Agency Risk Management: E&O Exposures By Line of Business.
-Ms. Quintero develops training on industry best practices and is experienced with both bench and jury trials and with appellate court argument.
-She is a frequent commentator, presenter and writer on emerging industry issues and technology.
+Maria develops training on industry best practices and is experienced with both bench and jury trials and with appellate court argument.
+She is a frequent commentator, presenter, and writer on emerging industry issues and technology.

-Ms. Quintero began her legal career in 2002 as an attorney advisor in the chambers of Judge Gerald Etchingham, Office of Administrative Law Judges, U.S. Department of Labor.
-She spent a year as an associate in the Law Offices of Tharpe & Howell, and from 2005-2006, Ms. Quintero was an associate in the San Jose, California office of Ropers, Majeski, Kohn & Bentley.
+Maria began her legal career in 2002 as an attorney advisor in the chambers of Judge Gerald Etchingham, Office of Administrative Law Judges, U.S. Department of Labor.
+She spent a year as an associate in the Law Offices of Tharpe & Howell, and from 2005-2006, Maria was an associate in the San Jose, California office of Ropers, Majeski, Kohn & Bentley.

 During law school, she was a judicial clerk in the Office of Staff Attorneys for the U.S. Court of Appeals for the Ninth Circuit.

-In addition to her other law school accomplishments, Ms. Quintero graduated in the top 11 percent of her class.
-She was a member of the Dean’s List, and received certificates of excellence in Legal Analysis and Research and Writing, as well as the Witkins Award for Alternative Dispute Resolution.
-Ms. Quintero was a semifinalist in Honors Moot Court.
+In addition to her other law school accomplishments, Maria graduated in the top 11 percent of her class.
+She was a member of the Dean's List, and received certificates of excellence in Legal Analysis and Research and Writing, as well as the Witkins Award for Alternative Dispute Resolution.
+Maria was a semifinalist in Honors Moot Court.
 She was the recipient of a number of the Law/Faculty Scholarships and the Eleven Easy Pieces Scholarship.

 - Federation of Defense and Corporate Counsel, Member

-- Association of Defense Counsel (ADC), Board of Director
+- Association of Defense Counsel (ADC), Board of Directors

 - Claims and Litigation Management Alliance (CLM)